dsanson/slides/talks/iad.md

 > As for [the claim that] if the declarative is posited as a
 > declared-about, it exits in this condition from being a declarative,
 > this is something that can be explained by induction.
 For [if you say '"Zayd
-> is standing" is a declarative']{.fragment .highlight-current-green fragment-index=1}, and '"ʿAmran is running" is a declarative',
+> is standing" is a declarative']{.fragment .highlight-current-green fragment-index=1}, and '"ʿAmru is running" is a declarative',
 > and '"Bread is beneficial" \[...\],' [you are not declaring]{.fragment
 > .highlight-current-green fragment-index="1"}, in all
-> these sayings, that Zayd is standing, or that ʿAmran is running, or that
+> these sayings, that Zayd is standing, or that ʿAmru is running, or that
 > Bread is beneficial, and this applies to all other declaratives.

 1. [When I declare, '"Zayd is standing" is a declarative', I do not declare 'Zayd is standing'.]{.fragment .highlight-current-green fragment-index=1}